An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Did you know?

 That Bletchley Park has hit the Silver Screen on a few occasions.
-In 2014 The Imitation Game starring Benedict Cumberbatch (as Alan Turing) and Kiera Knightley (as Joan Clarke) was filmed, in part, here.
+In 2014 'The Imitation Game', starring Benedict Cumberbatch (as Alan Turing) and Kiera Knightley (as Joan Clarke), was filmed, in part, here.
+It's worth noting that the Mansion exteriors were actually the Joyce Grove Estate though.

 Enjoy the outdoors

-After our self-guided lesson into codebreaking, we headed towards the Mansion and strolled around the picturesque lake.
+After our self-guided lesson in codebreaking, we headed towards the Mansion and strolled around the picturesque lake.
 Bletchley Park has catering facilities, however, bringing your own picnic and enjoying the surroundings is another way to go.

 The Mansion at Bletchley Park, with deck chairs placed in the shade in the foreground.